 - After you’ve gathered your inspiration, make a list of the items required for each outfit.This will include pieces like jeans, blazers, pencil skirts, blouses and more, depending on the purpose of your capsule wardrobe.
 Grouping items in seasons will make it easier for you when it comes to building the wardrobe.

 - Sort through your clothes to find pieces you already own.
 Building a capsule wardrobe isn’t all about shopping (although that’s the fun part!).
 You’ll likely find that you already own a few of the pieces on your list.
 Set these items aside and be sure to check them off your list.
 Then, grab some extra pieces that aren’t on your list that you’ll be able to wear with your capsule articles.

 - If you’re being ruthless with your capsule wardrobe, you can donate the rest of your clothes.
 However, if you’re only creating a capsule wardrobe for work, just set the rest of your clothes aside for casual days or vacations.

 - Buy the items you don’t have.
 After you’ve completed the steps above, you’ll be left with a list of items you don’t have that you’ll want to include in your capsule wardrobe.
 Having this list will help you save money in the long run, as you’ll be shopping with specific pieces in mind, knowing that you’ll get years of use out of them.

-At Ideal Ladies Wear, we can help with all of your clothing needs!
+At Ideal Fashion, we can help with all of your clothing needs!
 Visit us in Mount Forest to see our wide selection of women’s casual wear, career wear and special occasion dresses from the top brands.